afizsavage/rails-blog/README.md

-# Blog App
+# Rails Blog

-Blog App is a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.
+Rails Blog is a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.

 ## Built With